lisawagner/ecommerce-fashion/README.md

 # eCommerce App

-Currently working on the navigation
+Currently working on the site navigation.

 ## Development Phases